 This restaurant is located downstairs from a bed and breakfast and the tapas are definitely the highlight of the menu.
 It’s a great way to try out some of the local flavors without committing to a heavy dish.
-They have fresh salads, great charcuterie boards, and delicious handmade pastas.
+They have fresh salads, great charcuterie boards, and delicious handmade pasta.

-It’s a family owned restaurant, and the parents have taught the traditions to their daughters.
+It’s a family-owned restaurant, and the parents have taught the traditions to their daughters.
 The owner can recommend excellent local wines to pair with each dish.

 Via Dietro le Mura A, 35 // +39 0461 190 3162

 This place is really cool.
-They’ve got a very modern, Avant garde feel to their place.
+They’ve got a very modern, Avant-garde feel to their place.
 They feature a pizzeria and a café, both with their own vibes.
 Uva e Menta translates to Grapes and Mint.
 They use grapes because of their extensive wine collection, and Mint, because it’s their family surname.

-Their dishes are absolutely gorgeous, and strike a balance between hearty and filling without being over the top.
+Their dishes are absolutely gorgeous and strike a balance between hearty and filling without being over the top.
 They’re one of the best Trento restaurants.
 Their staff is friendly, and their craft beers pair perfectly with their specialty pizzas.

 Via Rodolfo Belenzani, 50 // +39 327 225 8203

 Sometimes, when you’ve finished the delicious meals, you want a dessert.
-Italian food can be very heavy, though, especially if you’ve gone in for the traditional dishes of the region, which are all heavy and filled with creams and breads thanks to the German and Austrian influences.
+Italian food can be very heavy, though, especially if you’ve gone in for the traditional dishes of the region, which are all heavy and filled with creams and bread thanks to the German and Austrian influences.

-If you’re too full to try the local dessert pastries, then the perfect cap to your meal is gelato.
+If you’re too full to try the local dessert pastries, then the perfect cap for your meal is gelato.
 This place has the best gelato anywhere in Trento.
 They have very generous portions and offer tons of different flavors.
 Not only do they offer gelato, but they also have sorbet and ice cream onsoya.
 An intriguing local option is gelato caldo, or hot gelato.
 This is reminiscent of mousse and has very interesting flavors.

 Which of these local dishes sound best to you?
 Which restaurant in Trento do you most want to try?
 Let me know in the comments section below!